 It’s possible to have an intolerance to malt sugar.
 What is maltose intolerance?
 Maltose intolerance is a bodily enzyme failure characterized by an inability of the gut to properly break down maltose sugar molecules in food due to low maltase enzyme activity of the small intestinal lining.
 An intolerance can result in diarrhea and other gastrointestinal symptoms.

-Eating too many foods that contain added sugars like maltose can lead to poor nutrition, weight gain, tooth decay and raised triglyceride levels.
+Eating too many foods that contain added sugars can lead to poor nutrition, weight gain, tooth decay and raised triglyceride levels.

 It’s best to consume malt sugar when it occurs naturally in a food (such as a cooked sweet potato) but to avoid processed foods that contain it.
 Maltose is a sugar so as with all sugars, its consumption should be limited.
 There are currently no specific recommendations for maltose intake.